volcano-sh/volcano/docs/design/hdrf.md

 DRF(dominant resource fairness) is widely used in multi-resource scheduling.
 In the volcano scheduler, resource sharing fairness is guaranteed by setting the weights of queues and namespaces, while this method can not represent a tree-like hierarchy.
-To represent a more complex hierarchical group sharing other than a big weighted flattened namespaces sharing, the HDRF(hierarchical dominant resource fairness) may need to be adopted.
+To represent a more complex hierarchical group sharing other than a big weighted flattened sharing of namespaces or queues, the HDRF(hierarchical dominant resource fairness) may need to be adopted.
 The original [paper](https://people.eecs.berkeley.edu/~alig/papers/h-drf.pdf) refers to two points that naive DRF does not suit in.
 The first is the starvation caused by children with a complementary dominant resource.
 ```
               n
     /                   \
   n1 w=50%             n2 w=50%
 (0 CPU,1 GPU)
                   /            \
                 n2,1  w=50%    n2,2 w=50%
               (1 CPU,0 GPU)  (0 CPU,1 GPU)

 ```